AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 2. Existence

     2.1 `undefined`: has only one value of `undefined`.
 Exist, but has never been initialized.
-    2.2 `object`: which is the most usefull data structure in may OOP languages like java, C++, etc. it's like a *hash map*, in javascript, its attributes can be added or deleted dynamically. here are some more dedicated purposes and specific objects.
+3. `object`: which is the most usefull data structure in may OOP languages like java, C++, etc. it's like a *hash map*, in javascript, its attributes can be added or deleted dynamically. here are some more dedicated purposes and specific objects.

     * null: You can think of it a special value of object. `Garbage collector` can collect those values safely.(carefully `typeof null //object` which is may be a bug). which has its many internal purposes.

     * number: You can believe that any value which can be a number or not number(`NaN`). if it's a number which can be divided into many concrete types. like `Infinity, -Infinity, `

+    * string: which is one of most important data type in any languages.

     * function: which is base block for organization of execution.
 As I've talked above, function object is a special object which is callable and has many other features.

-object:
-1.Number
-    * global varibles: NaN Infinity